 When you are getting ready to go to The Gothic Quarter, I would recommend putting the Barcelona Cathedral into Google maps as your destination point.
 This will ensure that you are taken right to the heart of this part of the city.

 The Barcelona Cathedral is by far my favorite church in Gothic District.
 It is dedicated to Saint Eulalia, who’s tomb actually lies beneath the main alter in the church.
 Currently, is a stunning representation of Catalan history and serves as the seat for the Archbishop of Barcelona.
-The outside of it is absolutely gorgeous and would make a phenomenal Instagram photo spot.
+The outside of it is absolutely gorgeous and makes for a phenomenal Instagram photo spot.

 Click the links below for entry tickets and tours for the Barcelona Cathedral: